Gitteroid/GitterJavaSDK/README.md

 ```

 ## How to get streaming data from Gitter Streaming API
-### Please don't set any log level for *RxGitterStreamingApiClient* as it blocks the stream.
+### :heavy_exclamation_mark: Please don't set any log level for *RxGitterStreamingApiClient* as it blocks the stream.

 ```
 RxGitterStreamingApiClient client = new RxGitterStreamingApiClient.Builder()